 Top 10 Greatest Philosophers in History

-He did not approve of the European idea of nobility enabling some to acquire land through lineage, while the poor remained poor.
+He disapproved of the European idea of nobility enabling some to acquire land through lineage while the poor remained poor.
 Locke is the man responsible, through Jefferson primarily, for the absence of nobility in America.
 Although nobility and birthrights still exist in Europe, especially among the few kings and queens left, the practice has all but vanished.
 The true democratic ideal did not arrive in the modern world until Locke’s liberal theory was taken up.

 Take a new stance on philosophy with The Worldly Philosophers: The Lives, Times And Ideas Of The Great Economic Thinkers at Amazon.com!